- Dvir Sayag, Eliav Levy and Guy Yagev - Hunters' Research Team

 You can do that by searching for any physical presence of company devices or agents behind those IPs.
 For example, any office location or company VPN should historically have EDR/Proxy/Jamf agents communicating from it.
 So in the case that both IP addresses resolve with this list of company locations or VPN IPs, it is most likely to be benign and the alert can be crossed off the list.

 If one of the IPs remains a “mystery”, the next vector to investigate is how likely it is that the same user is behind these two geolocations.

 - By extracting the user agent string from the Okta sessions, we can check whether both IPs have the same user-agent string.
 If they don’t, this indicates a highly suspicious activity that has a higher probability of being malicious.

 Ask if this user was ever seen using any device that had such a user-string.
 If it was, it might be that the user accessed from different devices and it is most likely benign.

-Another Okta feature that could be leveraged for this comparison is okta device fingerprints.
+Another Okta feature that could be leveraged for this comparison is Okta device fingerprints.
 This fingerprint is Okta’s attempt at generating a unique signature per device.
-If both sessions used the same fingerprint, it provides a higher level of confidence that both of these interactions originated from the same device.
+If both sessions used the same fingerprint, it provides a higher level of confidence than if both of these interactions originated from the same device.

 We also recommend checking whether any of these sessions used MFA.
 If they did, and they leveraged the same factor, it is another sign that the activity is benign.